Finding The Money to Travel

 The First Time We Travelled for a Year, Second Time, Indefinitely

-We’ve done this thing twice, the first time we saved enough money to travel for 12 months without working, pre-kids and had an amazing year that we never forgot.
+We’ve done this thing twice, the first time we saved enough money to travel for 12 months without working, pre-kids.
+It was an amazing year that we never forgot.

 It’s not easy to save like that or everyone would do it.